 Causes of Eye Problems

-The environmental as well as genetics factors have been found to be the cause of myopia.
-When one’s work is to work watching very close objects for a long time like in computer screen and those who stay indoor for considerable time in a day also are prone to the eye problem of this kind.
+The environment, as well as genetic factors, have been found to be the cause of myopia.
+When one’s work is to work watching very close objects for a long time like in the computer screen and those who stay indoors for a considerable time in a day also are prone to the eye problem of this kind.

-The intake of vegetables oils leads to different eye problems.
+The intake of vegetable oils leads to different eye problems.
 Fast-food and fried in synthetic, adulterated fats and oils increase the eye problems.
-Weakness of the nervous systems also can cause the poor eyesight.
+The weakness of the nervous systems also can cause the poor eyesight.

 Excessive masturbation by unmarried people and excessive coitus after marriage would lead to the decay of the eyes.
-The habit of reading small script for a long time, reading in insufficient light, and reading irregularly spaced or sized letters for long periods.
+The habit of reading the small script for a long time, reading in insufficient light, and reading irregularly spaced or sized letters for long periods.
 It’s also can be the cause of eye problems if one watches TVs for long period of time.
-Anemia, excessive smoking, drinking and drug addiction could lead to the damage of the eye sight.
+Anemia, excessive smoking, drinking and drug addiction could lead to the damage to the eyesight.